e-m-b-a/emba/CONTRIBUTING.md

 - Comments: use # sign followed by a space.
 When needed, create a comment block.
 Blank lines: allowed

+- If you are using an additional binary make sure it's available on the system before calling it
+  - Include it into the dependency check and in the installer

 - All functions use snake_case (e.g. `test_xyz()`).
 One blank lines between functions.

 - Variables: Variables should be capitalized, with underscore as word separator (e.g. `PROCESS_EXISTS=1`)